- About the Doha Film Festival

 - Selection Procedure

-The Institute will solely appoint a Selection Committee to review submitted films.
+The Institute will solely appoint a Pre-selection Committee to review submitted films.
 The Programming Committee decides the official selection of films to be screened during the Festival and in which section each film will be screened.

 - How to Enter